Nitin320/Interview-Questions/README.md

 - Each folder corresponds to a company.
-- PDFs contain the questions I faced.
+- PDFs contain the questions faced by me and my classmates.